GSW

 From Earth to Mars and Beyond: Showcasing MBRSC’s Cutting-Edge Space Projects and Use Cases

-Tuesday, 8th April 2025 | 09:00 – 10:00 AM | Sheikh Rashid Hall
+Tuesday, 8th April 2025 | 09:00 – 10:00 AM | Sheikh Maktoum Hall B

 Overview: This panel discussion will highlight the comprehensive space exploration initiatives led by the Mohammed Bin Rashid Space Centre (MBRSC), spanning Earth observation technologies, lunar and Martian missions, and the UAE Astronaut Program.
 Attendees will gain insights into MBRSC’s cutting-edge Earth observation systems that address critical challenges like environmental monitoring and disaster management.
 The panel will also showcase the Centre’s pioneering efforts in space exploration, including the Emirates Mars Mission, upcoming lunar missions, and the UAE Astronaut Program, which plays a vital role in advancing human space exploration.
 With a focus on real-world use cases, technological advancements, and strategic partnerships, the panelists will discuss how MBRSC’s vision is shaping the future of space exploration—reaching from Earth to Mars, the Moon, and beyond.